Director of Accounting & Financial Reporting Salary

 Director of Accounting & Financial Reporting Job Listings

 Search for more jobs:

 Popular Skills for Director of Accounting & Financial Reporting

-Survey results suggest that Directors of Accounting & Financial Reporting put a wide range of professional skills to use.
-Fortunate workers who know Securities and Exchange Commision Experience command much higher paychecks, scoring salaries 27 percent above average.
+Survey takers who work as Directors of Accounting & Financial Reporting report a focused set of job skills.
+Fortunate workers who know Securities and Exchange Commision Experience can expect a significant pay bump, scoring salaries 26 percent above average.
 Skills that are correlated to lower pay, on the other hand, include General Ledger Accounting.
-Those educated in Accounting tend to be well versed in Financial Analysis.
+Most people experienced in Accounting also know Financial Analysis.

 Pay by Experience Level for Director of Accounting & Financial Reporting

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

 The average beginner in this position makes around $65K, but folks who have been around for five to 10 years see a markedly higher median salary of $116K.
 Directors of Accounting & Financial Reporting who work for 10 to 20 years in their occupation tend to earn about $126K.
 Individuals who have achieved more than 20 years of experience don't seem to earn any more than people who have 10 to 20 years under their belts.

 For Directors of Accounting & Financial Reporting, working in the bustling city of Philadelphia has its advantages, including an above-average pay rate.
 Directors of Accounting & Financial Reporting can also look forward to large paychecks in cities like San Francisco (+31 percent), Boston (+26 percent), New York (+22 percent), and Seattle (+16 percent).
 Location significantly influences compensation, with St. Louis Directors of Accounting & Financial Reporting earning much less — 34 percent less — than the national average.
 Two other places where employers offer below-median salaries are Pittsburgh (14 percent less) and Atlanta (5 percent less).